trawick/ct-httpd/src/proto1/README.md

 * public key
 * URL
 * audit status
+* min and max valid timestamps
+* general purpose "distrusted" flag

 Partial information can be provided.
 Any number of logs may be described.
+A log may be identified by public key or by identifier, though the public key is needed for validation of the signature in an SCT received by the proxy.

 This information can be configured statically in the httpd configuration, or configured in a SQLite3 database which is read by httpd at intervals.